-1) Utilise ICT skills to apply numerical techniques to solve engineering problems.

-2) Communicate engineering data and detailing using visual means.

-3) Communicate engineering concepts, facts and data by written report and/or oral presentation.

-4) Utilize ICT skills to access online resources and apply appropriate academic judgement & integrity on the appropriate use of the material obtained.

-5) Evaluate the ethical implications of engineering design and practice through case studies.

-6) To be able to consider their own professional development and the requirements of a Curriculum Vitae (CV).
+- 1) Utilise ICT skills to apply numerical techniques to solve engineering problems. - 2) Communicate engineering data and detailing using visual means. - 3) Communicate engineering concepts, facts and data by written report and/or oral presentation. - 4) Utilize ICT skills to access online resources and apply appropriate academic judgement & integrity on the appropriate use of the material obtained. - 5) Evaluate the ethical implications of engineering design and practice through case studies. - 6) To be able to consider their own professional development and the requirements of a Curriculum Vitae (CV).
 To develop your self-awareness through reflecting on your values, mindset and what you have to offer.

 Assessment: Assignment 1 (15%)

-Assignment 2 (10%)

-Assignment 3 (5%)

-Assignment 4 (20%)

-Assignment 5 (20%)
+Assignment 2 (10%) Assignment 3 (5%) Assignment 4 (20%) Assignment 5 (20%)

 Report (30%)

-Resit Assessmer nt: Coursework reassessment instrument (100%)
+Resit Assessment: Coursework reassessment instrument (100%)

-Assessment Des
+Assessment Description:

-AD Drawing Assignment (15%)
+Assignment 1: CAD Drawing Assignment (15%)

-rofessional Development Course Units (10%)
+Assignment 2: Professional Development Course Units (10%)

-Inderstanding Academic Misconduct (5%)
+Assignment 3: Understanding Academic Misconduct (5%)

-• ngineering Ethics Assignment (20%)
+Assignment 4: Engineering Ethics Assignment (20%)

-• xcel Assignment - (20%)
+Assignment 5: Excel Assignment - (20%)

-• t: (30%) Produce a report on a directed topic which utilizes and showcases the skills developed within
+Technical Report: (30%) Produce a report on a directed topic which utilizes and showcases the skills developed within the module.

-the module.

-Re· Assignmen t 2: Professional Development Course Units.
+Re: Assignment 2: Professional Development Course Units.

-÷ for students to complete and these will be open for the majority of the semester for students to study

-le and outside of classes.
+There are 5 units for students to complete and these will be open for the majority of the semester for students to study and attempt inside and outside of classes.

-• nit a student must gain $8/10$ in the unit test, and they get 5 attempts to sit each unit test.
-A student can

-gain 2% for each
+To complete a unit a student must gain 8/10 in the unit test, and they get 5 attempts to sit each unit test.
+A student can gain 2% for each unit they pass.

-When they comp blete a test canvas will let the students know how many marks out of 10 they have gained.
-If they have they will need to take the test again.
+When they complete a test canvas will let the students know how many marks out of 10 they have gained.
+If they have not gained 8/10 they will need to take the test again.

-Moderation app proach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

-Assessment Fee dback: Students will be given continuous feedback, guidance, instruction and support during
+Assessment Feedback: Students will be given continuous feedback, guidance, instruction and support during practical sessions.

-practical session S.

-Failure Redemp otion: Failure redemption in the form of a report worth 100%
+Failure Redemption: Failure redemption in the form of a report worth 100%

-Additional Note es: Delivery of both teaching and assessment will be blended including live and self-directed
+Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities on-campus.

-activities online and on-campus.

-The Faculty of S cience and Engineering has a ZERO TOLERANCE penalty policy for late submission of all
+The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.

-continuous assessment.

-The PC classes a will be monitore are there to support the learning outcomes associated with the module.
-Attendance at these PC classes d.
+The PC classes are there to support the learning outcomes associated with the module.
+Attendance at these PC classes will be monitored.